AdobeDocs/campaign-standard.en/help/channels/using/transactional-push-notifications.md

 To change this target mapping, follow the steps below:

-1. From the transactional message list, select a profile-based push transactional notification.
+1. From the transactional message list, select a push notification.

 1. In the message dashboard, click the **[!UICONTROL Edit properties]** button.